 Greeleyville is a tiny town located in the state of South Carolina.
 With a population of 364 people and just one neighborhood, Greeleyville is the 240th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Greeleyville is generally considered to be a blue-collar town.
-41.04% of the Greeleyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Greeleyville, you'll notice that it is more blue-collar than most other communities in America.
+41.04% of Greeleyville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Greeleyville is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Greeleyville who work in office and administrative support (17.91%), community and social services (8.96%), and sales jobs (7.46%).

 Greeleyville is home to a number of people employed in the armed forces.
 When you visit or walk around Greeleyville, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

-A relatively large number of people in Greeleyville telecommute to their jobs.
-Overall, about 12.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Greeleyville in 2022 was $22,539, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $90,156 for a family of four.
 However, Greeleyville contains both very wealthy and poor people as well.